ztangerineio/vanilla/README.md

 ## Installation

-To install build the `Vanilla` development container from scratch, follow these steps:
+To install build the `Vanilla ICE` development container from scratch, follow these steps:

 ### Clone this repository